soxhub/telemetry-bot/telemetry_bot/README.md

 REMOTE_WRITE_URL

-    When STORAGE_TYPE is "remote-write", this variable is required.
+    When STORAGE_TYPE is "remote", this variable is required.
     The url to send prometheus remote write requests too; it should include the path.

     e.g. "https://localhost/write"